VictorrFong/SC1015---Breast-Cancer-Prediction/README.md

 Hence we would like to find an optimal model that accurately predicts the malignancy of a tumor using the relevant features and the optimal **number** of features.

+## Approach
+1. **Data Collection**: Gathered the relevant data which includes various features such as tumor size, shape, texture and margins from Kaggle.

+2. **Exploratory Data Analysis**: Conducted exploratory analysis to gain insights into the distribution and relationship among the features and the response variable.
+This step includes data visualisation and statistical analysis to identify important patterns and correlations.

+3. **Feature Selection**: Employed various techniques such as correlation analysis, z-scores and feature scores to select the most relevant features for inclusion in the predictive models

+4. **Model Development**: Utilised various machine learning algorithms to build predictive models.
+We also employed different techniques such as cross validation and hyperparameter tuning to optimise model performance

+5. **Optimization of Feature Number**: Explored the impact of varying the number of features on model performance to identify the optimal subset that maximises predictive accuracy while minimising complexities

+6. **Evaluation**: Evaluated the performance of the developed models using accuracy and false negative rates.
+False negatives occur when the classifier incorrectly predicts a tumor as benign (negative) when it is actually malignant.
+In our case, false negative rates will be more costly as patients with undetected malignant tumors may not receive timely medical intervention and treatment, leading to delays in treatment.

 ## Models Used
   - Logistic Regression